swishs-client-mod-plugins/aliucord-plugins/README.md

 ## Aliucord Plugins
-This is my Aliucord Plugin repository (https://github.com/Aliucord)
+This is my Aliucord Plugin repository. (https://github.com/Aliucord)

-You can find plugin builds in the `builds branch`
+You can find plugin builds in the `builds` branch.

 ### Account Switcher
-Lets you add and remove tokens with chat commands and easily log into them with `/token login {TOKEN_NAME}`
+Lets you add and remove tokens with chat commands and easily log into them with `/token login {TOKEN_NAME}`.